dferber90/webapp/WANT.md

 -> Use hashing in production
 -> Always read from `assetsByChunkName`, no matter whether dev or prod.
 -> Always uses correct filename!

+# Done

+## ✓ css modules

+Right now the server struggles with the loader for css (using custom myLoader).
+Replace that loader with one that actually works.

+## ✓ reuse json web token

+save JOSN web token in localStorage and reuse. save as cookie as well for SSR. client ---cookie---> server ---header---> api-server api-server only needs to accept from header.